cariochi/recordo/README.md

 **Recordo** is a JUnit 5 extension for fast, deterministic, and accurate tests.
 It implements common test functionality in a declarative way and helps to handle json resources by recording or generating json files if they are absent.

+# Documentation

+Please, see our recently published documentation [here](https://www.cariochi.com).
+Although it has been published, it is still under development and there may be some sections unfinished or missing.

 # Features

 ## Load Resources